axelarnetwork/axelar-core/docs/cli/axelard_tx_gov_submit-proposal_software-upgrade.md

       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "test") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device
-      --memo string              Memo to send along with transaction --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --offline                  Offline mode (does not allow any online functionality -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height --title string             title of proposal
+      --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height --title string             title of proposal
-      --upgrade-height int       The height at which the upgrade must happen (not to be used together with --upgrade-time) --upgrade-info string      Optional info for the planned upgrade such as commit hash, etc.
+      --upgrade-height int       The height at which the upgrade must happen --upgrade-info string      Optional info for the planned upgrade such as commit hash, etc.
-      --upgrade-time string      The time at which the upgrade must happen (ex.
-2006-01-02T15:04:05Z) (not to be used together with --upgrade-height)
   -y, --yes                      Skip tx broadcasting prompt confirmation (default true)
 ```